misken/base_v_tidy/readme.md

 load `stringr` and `dplyr`.
 I don’t want my students to think of the tidyverse as this monolithic all or nothing thing they have to either totally buy in to or entirely reject.
 It’s a collection of opinionated, useful libraries.
 Use the bits you need.
-No need for dogma.
+Or not.

 ### Modeling